SharePoint Online classic search administration overview

-SharePoint Online has both a classic and a modern search experience.
-As a global or SharePoint admin in Office 365, you can customize and impact the search experiences for users.
-Learn about the differences between the classic and modern search experiences.
+As a global or SharePoint admin in Office 365, you can customize and impact the search experiences for your users.
 You can define searchable managed properties in the search schema, identify high-quality pages to improve relevance, manage query rules and result sources, and remove individual results.
 You can also evaluate any changes by viewing reports about usage and search.

 The changes you make from the search administration page are valid for the whole tenant, but you can also customize search on site collection level and on site level.

-How to get to the search administration page
+How to get to the classic search administration page

 What do you want to do?